dojo/docs/dojox/grid.rst

 Event handling
 --------------
 Event handlers can be associated with the DataGrid.
+Many of these events are expected to be handled by the DataGrid itself.
+Grabbing these events without passing the event on to the grid can cause unexpected results.
+As such, it is wise to add an event handler as opposed to replace the event handler.
+Consider using `dojo.connect() <dojo/connect>`_.

 The following handlers are defined:

 onStyleRow(inRow)
    TBD